 Dan Blynn focuses his practice on false advertising and telemarketing litigation, and complex consumer class actions in federal and state courts.
 Dan assists clients with advertising substantiation investigations, and inquiries from the Federal Trade Commission (FTC) and state attorneys general.
 He also counsels clients on a variety of advertising and telemarketing-related matters.
-Dan’s clients include trade associations, Fortune 100 companies, dietary supplement companies, marijuana companies, energy companies, home security companies, staffing services companies, cable news networks, calling and text messaging platform providers, and many other large and small businesses.
+Dan's clients include trade associations, Fortune 100 companies, dietary supplement companies, cannabis companies, energy companies, home security companies, staffing services companies, cable news networks, calling and text messaging platform providers, and a wide range of other large and small businesses.

 Dan provides ongoing counsel regarding a variety of related issues, including: